ishandutta2007/free-api/README.md

  - Domain name registration (can be called online) : Query domain registration status according to domain name-<a href = "https://www.free-api.com/ doc / 293 "> Interface address </a>

- - Fifteen-day weather forecast : Use the city ID to accurately query the weather within 15 days, then —— <a href =" https : //www.free-api.com/doc/294 "> Interface address </a>
+ - Fifteen-day weather forecast : Use the city ID to accurately query the weather within 15 days, then —— <a href = "https://www.free-api.com/doc/294 "> Interface address </a>

  - Lunar query (can be called online) : Obtain lunar calendar, yellow calendar, taboo, week by date Zodiac —— <a href="https://www.free-api.com/doc/295"> Interface address </a>